0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 	* you must subtract 0.1% (fee for oracle services) of the _uint amount_ compared with the amount in step 1
 	* _uint32 bitmask_ express which oracle nodes that have signed the withdrawal, e.g. 101 first and last node signed, input the three bits as the equivalent decimal number: (101)<sub>2</sub> = 5
 	* For each signature, 27 is added to the recovery id of the PBC-signature.
 This id needs to be moved to the end of the signature. e.g. a PBC-signature with a hex value of 01/.../ gives ETH-signature /.../1c
-3. n ETH are added to the balance of ETH account A
+6. (n - fee) ETH are released from the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract) and again available for use by ETH account A

 ## Resources to get you started